 Visibility at the New Perimeter

 Understanding who is entering the new perimeter will be as important as it was (still is) to track network traffic entering/leaving the old perimeter.
 Visibility into data crossing the old perimeter is critical in helping detect, investigate and respond to incidents.
 Data about the individuals and device posture that is crossing the new identity-based perimeter will be similarly instrumental to security operations center teams looking to improve detection and response capabilities.
 This new data will be used to more quickly respond to threats and investigate breaches.

 Further, this login transaction data will remain important for compliance teams that need a full accounting of who is accessing what resources.
 Beyond Identity’s solution provides a complete and immutable record that includes strongly validated identity of the user, which device they are using, and the device’s security posture at the time of login.
 Instead of collecting and rationalizing data from multiple different data sets (mdm, edr, SSOs, etc.), the Beyond Identity solution provides a complete record for each login transaction.
 This complete audit record will save teams significant time and effort in compliance reporting and auditing.

 Visibility, context, and control are vital to ensure a secure perimeter and this is no different when identity is the new perimeter.
 Simply ensuring those who access are who they say they are is the foundation but needs to be built upon with granular policies that take into account as much as data as possible to control what they will be accessing.

-For more information on adaptive risk-based authorization read our blog on the topic: What is Risk-Based Authentication and Authorization?
+For more information on adaptive risk-based authorization read our blog on the topic: What is Risk-Based Authentication?